Complete Cubaris Isopod Care Guide - Isopods For Sale UK | PostPods

 • Cause: Overfeeding, poor ventilation, or excessive moisture

-• Treatment: Increase ventilation, remove visible mould patches, springtails help control fungal growth
+• Treatment: Increase ventilation, remove visible mould patches; springtails help control fungal growth

 Mite Infestations